thinger-io/plugins/prometheus/README.md

 More details regarding the configuration of Prometheus at [this link](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).

-{: .note}
+!!! note

     Any configuration change in `prometheus.yml` requires a restart of the Prometheus plugin.

 ## License

 Prometheus is distributed under the [Apache 2.0 License](https://prometheus.io/docs/introduction/faq/#what-license-is-prometheus-released-under).